 Since forging this alliance with Lucky Star Cavalier Rescue in May, Desert Jet has participated in two different rescue transports.
 Most recently, Desert Jet transported six dogs from a recently-raided puppy mill in Missouri to waiting foster families in California.
-See the video of the arrival on our community page.

 About Desert Jet